Yeshiva Darchei Torah: High school

 Although the high school curriculum offers nine Advanced Placement classes and Regents exams, it also has "a vocational program for students who are struggling in a traditional academic program."

 In June 2019, United States Ambassador to Israel David M. Friedman toured the yeshiva campus, including the Weiss Vocational Center, which had him in awe: "If I were still in yeshiva, I would be running to this very special and educational program, it's really a special thing and a big Kiddush Hashem".

 The upper grade unit, which is named Mesivta Chaim Shlomo of Yeshiva Darchei Torah, encourages its students to participate in the science competition that is a part of the Center for Initiatives in Jewish Education (CJIE).

 Senior divisions

 The school also comprises a post-high school rabbinical college, Beis Medrash Heichal Dovid, and a postgraduate kollel, Kollel Tirtza Devorah, for married scholars.

 Student body

-Despite the school's Ashkenaz orientation, it serves a growing population of Sephardic families as well, and hosts annual visits of a Sephardic sage, Yaakov Moshe Hillel, who has been visiting Darchei since 2004.
+Despite the school's Ashkenaz orientation, it serves a growing population of Sephardic families as well, offers a weekly Sephardic minyan (prayer service), and hosts annual visits of a Sephardic rabbi, Yaakov Moshe Hillel, who has been visiting Darchei since 2004.

 Name

-There are other (out of state) institutions using the name Darchei.

 The words Darchei Torah mean "Paths of Torah."

+There are other institutions using the same name in many different locations, although these are not affiliate with the Darchei Torah in Far Rockaway.